d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 1. Can we treat exhaustive search as a special type of beam search?
 Why or why not?
 1. Apply beam search in the machine translation problem in :numref:`sec_seq2seq`.
 How does the beam size affect the translation results and the prediction speed?
-1. We used language modeling for generating text following  user-provided prefixes in :numref:`sec_rnn_scratch`.
+1. We used language modeling for generating text following  user-provided prefixes in :numref:`sec_rnn-scratch`.
 Which kind of search strategy does it use?
 Can you improve it?

 [Discussions](https://discuss.d2l.ai/t/338)